lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

-**Q0b: Run a SQL query to return the table structure of the experiments table from the example GCP BigQuery public dataset**
+**Q0b: Run a SQL query to return the table structure of the `experiments` table from my example GCP BigQuery public dataset**
     - SQL Example Query:

         SELECT * EXCEPT(is_generated,generation_expression,is_stored, is_updatable)